bipu1417/Food-delivery-App/README.md

 3rd param - Children

-Const heading = React.createElement(“h1”, {id:”test”}, “Hello World”);
+//Const heading = React.createElement(“h1”, {id:”test”}, “Hello World”);
-Const root = ReactDOM.createRoot(document.getElementById(“root”));
+//Const root = ReactDOM.createRoot(document.getElementById(“root”));
 Root.render(heading);
 ]

-* When to use React/ReactDOM to create element - We have to inform React what is the root to do DOM manipulation or render things.
+### When to use React/ReactDOM to create element -
+We have to inform React what is the root to do DOM manipulation or render things.

 When we are creating something and rendering inside that -  this is the task of ReactDOM So, have to use reactDOM to create the elements - to put things on browser or DOM

 //———————
-* To Create nested HTML Tags using React
+To Create nested HTML Tags using React
 //——————————

 Const parent = React.createElement(
 “div”,
 {id: “parent”},
 React.createElement(“div”, {id: “child”},
-React.createElement(“h1”, {}, “I am an H1 Tag”)
+//React.createElement(“h1”, {}, “I am an H1 Tag”)
 )
 );

-* To create siblings or multiple children under same parent
+//To create siblings or multiple children under same parent

 Const parent = React.createElement(
 “div”,